-“Yoga is one of the best natural ways to manage constipation,” he says.
+“Yoga is one of the best natural ways to manage constipation,” says gastroenterologist Saurabh Sethi.
 “If one is suffering from constipation, they may want to try to include yoga in their daily practice along with dietary modification like increasing fiber and water intake.”
-Here are a few poses to try:
+Looking for healthy ways to relieve gas pains or make yourself poop?
+Here are a few yoga poses to try.

 This basic pose stimulates digestion by compressing your gut, stimulating blood flow in your abdominal organs, and relaxing the GI tract, Sethi says.
 Start on your hands and knees, with knees below your hips, hands below your shoulders, fingers pointing directly forward, and your palms pressing down.
 Then, ideally while exhaling, tuck your toes, and extend your legs and arms while pushing your pelvis in the air.
 This will create an A-shape.
 While keeping your hands in place, continue to press the floor away, looking between your legs, and tucking your stomach towards your navel.